-Chemsex is a commonly used term to describe sex between men that occurs under the influence of drugs taken immediately before and/or during sexual contact.
-The main drugs chemsex refers to are GHB/GBL, mephedrone, crystal meth, cocaine and ketamine.
-These drugs are increasingly used amongst gay men and crystal meth & GHB/GBL in particular have a common side-effect of increasing sexual arousal.
-These drugs are often taken in combination and used as part of “party and play”.
+Chemsex is a term used to describe sex between men that occurs under the influence of drugs taken immediately before and / or during sexual contact and mainly refers to GHB/GBL, mephedrone, crystal meth, cocaine and ketamine.
+These drugs are increasingly used amongst gay men and crystal meth and GHB / GBL in particular have a common side-effect of increasing sexual arousal.
+They are often taken in combination and used as part of “party and play”.

 The risk of chemsex drugs can be:

 - You may end up having sex with more people than you planned to

 - Within the gay community there is an increased risk of unprotected anal and rough sex

 - Chemsex can prolong sex sessions giving an increased opportunity for infections to be passed on so you may be at risk of getting an STI (sexually transmitted disease)